HaivuUK/LaTeX-Guides/docs/bibliographies.md

 LaTeX will automatically generate the bibliography for you when you compile your document.
 You do not need to manually format the bibliography or the citations, as LaTeX will do this for you.

+Please refer to the [BibLaTeX Cheatsheat](https://tug.ctan.org/info/biblatex-cheatsheet/biblatex-cheatsheet.pdf) or [BibLaTeX documentation](https://ctan.org/pkg/biblatex) for more information on how to use BibLaTeX and biber.

 ### hyperref

 hyperref provides better support for hyperlinks in your document, allowing you to easily navigate between sections,